 It’s the dead of winter in New York and SO.
 COLD.
 Brrrr!
 Best cure for wintertime blues?
 Sunny music!
 That’s why I’ve been playing Cody Simpson’s “Pretty Brown Eyes” on repeat for the past week.
 As you know, we are major Cody Simpson fans.
-(Check out this awesome video of his acoustic performance when he was just starting out!)
 The Australian singer really brings on the beachy vibes with his latest album, Surfers Paradise, and even if it’s totally frozen outside, just one listen is sure to warm you right up.
 Read on to find out Cody’s thoughts about homeschooling, travelling the world, and, of course, surfing!
 Check it out.
 Continue reading

 Time Magazine has their Person of the Year, and we now present the first ever . . .
 STACKS Person of the Year!

 Last week, we asked you to nominate the person or group of people that have had the biggest impact in YOUR world in 2013.
 There were lots of amazing nominations, but the person with the most nominating Comments is . . .
 Taylor Swift!

 As many of you probably know, we here at the STACKS absolutely LOVE One Direction!
 From their first album to This Is Us, we’ve been following their exciting journey to superstardom and loving every minute of it.
 That’s why we’re super-duper excited that 1D Day is coming.